 Spacewalking astronauts turn cable guys

 Spacewalking astronauts have routed more than 300 feet of cable outside the International Space Station.
-It was tricky and tiring advance work for the arrival of new American-made crew capsules.
+It was tricky and tiring work.
+It's being done for the arrival of new American-made crew capsules.

 It was the first of three spacewalks planned for NASA astronauts Butch Wilmore and Terry Virts.

 Altogether, Wilmore and Virts have 764 feet of cable to run outside the space station.
 They got off to a strong start Feb.
-21, rigging eight power and data lines, or about 340 feet.
+21. They rigged eight power and data lines.
+The lines ran about 340 feet.

 "Broadening my resume," Virts observed.

-NASA considers this the most complicated cable-routing job in the 16-year history of the space station.
+The space station has been orbiting Earth for 16 years.
+NASA considers this the most complicated cable-routing job ever for the station.
 Equally difficult will be running cable on the inside of the complex.

-The extensive rewiring is needed to prepare for NASA's next phase 260 miles up: the 2017 arrival of the first commercial spacecraft capable of transporting astronauts to the orbiting lab.
+The extensive rewiring is needed.
+It is in preparation for NASA's next phase 260 miles up.
+That will be the 2017 arrival of the first commercial spacecraft capable of transporting astronauts to the orbiting lab.

-NASA is paying Boeing and SpaceX to build the capsules and fly them from Cape Canaveral, Fla., which hasn't seen a manned launch since the shuttles retired in 2011.
-Instead, Russia is doing all the taxi work for a steep price.
+NASA is paying Boeing and SpaceX to build the capsules.
+The companies will fly them from Cape Canaveral, Fla.
+The cape hasn't seen a manned launch since the shuttles retired in 2011.
+Instead, Russia is doing all the taxi work.
+Russia carries American astronauts to the space station.
+It's very expensive.

-The first of two docking ports for the Boeing and SpaceX vessels still under development is due to arrive in June.
+The first of two docking ports for the Boeing and SpaceX vessels is due to arrive in June.
 Even more spacewalks will be needed to set everything up.

 "I worked up a lather on that one," Wilmore informed Mission Control.
 After successfully attaching the first four cables, he added, "I've got to cool down."